joshua-8/ESP32_easy_wifi_data/README.md

 Note: Communication with this library is not secured, don't use it to control anything dangerous or private.

+Now works with ESP8266 chips too!
+(After Version 1.2.0)

+used by https://github.com/rcmgames/rcmv2 (hardware and software for small wifi controlled robots)

 [This](https://github.com/RCMgames/RCMDS) is a program that can be used for sending data to this library from a computer or Android phone.